 The odds were stacked against us though.
-My husband was not fully on board for 8 children, DCS does not allow more than 5 children in a home and we already had seven (stretching the rules), and we did not see how we would manage.
+My husband was not fully on board with 8 children, DCS does not allow more than 5 children in a home and we already had seven (stretching the rules), and we did not see how we would manage.

 In 2019, we will be adopting the two children we have guardianship of and officially be a family of 8 kids.
-We don’t know if our story is over, but for now we are content.
+We don’t know if our story is over, but for now, we are content.

 Read more stories like this:

 Help us show compassion is contagious.
 SHARE this beautiful story on Facebook with your friends and family.